neroroxxx/BMC/README.md

 [Official BMC Website >> RoxXxtar.com/bmc](https://www.roxxxtar.com/bmc)

-# BMC the Badass MIDI Controller For Teensy 3.x & 4.x!
+# BMC 2.0 is Here!

-***Version 1.5.0 Now includes Logic Control Support, make your own DAW MIDI Controller!***
+## BMC the Badass MIDI Controller For Teensy 3.x, 4.x & Teensy Micromod!

-***Version 1.2.0 Teensy LC is no longer supported as it doesn't have enough Flash to hold BMC + Debugging, this makes it very difficult to ensure compatibility.***
+***BMC 2.0 is NOT compatible with previous versions of BMC, BMC 2.0 is a major re-write and re-architectured of the core, if you have a device with a previous version of BMC you will need to create a new config file.
+For more info on what's changed and why see:***

 **PLEASE READ THIS DOCUMENT FIRST, SPECIALLY THE [INSTALLATION](#installation) REQUIREMENTS FOR THE LIBRARY, BMC REQUIRES TEENSYDUINO AND THE BMC FOR TEENSY BOARDS TO BE INSTALLED.**